 The process is simple.
 Mentors and mentees meet for a mixer to allow everyone to mingle and get to know one another.
 Afterward, they will be paired with their mentor through a mentor-selection process.
 Once matched, each mentor-mentee pair will meet once a month on their own for six months, capped off with a final event.

-Applications for mentorship are currently open.
+Applications for mentorship are currently closed.